 Many divorce stories that make the news have to do with fights over valuable assets like ownership in a business, intellectual property like a patent or trademark, or real estate.
-But for many couples going through divorce in Kenton County and throughout Northern Kentucky, the fate of the family debt can be at least as important as how the marital property gets split up.
+But for many couples going through divorce in Kenton County and throughout Northern Kentucky, what happens to debt can be at least as important as how the marital property gets split up.

 Debt is a major source of marital stress.
 The Federal Reserve Bank of New York estimates that American household debt reached $14 trillion in 2020.
 With unemployment so high these days, many families have been forced to spend their savings and max out their credit cards.
 Fears and blame over debt can convince spouses to split up.